 Mission-critical databases and applications require near 100% availability, so modernization requires careful planning and execution.
 Plus, technical staff and business users will need to be retrained and upskilled to make the most of new technologies.

-Read the Bloor Spotlight on the Ingres NeXt Database and Application Modernization program for the answer to that question.
 The report discusses how automated migration utilities, asset reuse, and a high degree of flexibility and customization—among other things—result in a solution that can streamline your organization’s path to a modern data infrastructure.

 Subscribe to Actian’s blog to get data insights delivered right to you.